networkx.algorithms.connectivity.edge_augmentation.k_edge_augmentation¶

 In the unweighted case, each item is an edge

-.In the weighted case, each item is a 3-tuple
+(u, v).In the weighted case, each item is a 3-tuple

-correspondings to the weight.weight (string) – key to use to find weights if
+(u, v, d)or a dict with items(u, v): d.
+The third item,d, can be a dictionary or a real number.
+Ifdis a dictionaryd[weight]correspondings to the weight.weight (string) – key to use to find weights if

-is a set of 3-tuples where the third item in each tuple is a dictionary.partial (boolean) – If partial is True and no feasible k-edge-augmentation exists, then all a partial k-edge-augmentation is generated.
+availis a set of 3-tuples where the third item in each tuple is a dictionary.partial (boolean) – If partial is True and no feasible k-edge-augmentation exists, then all a partial k-edge-augmentation is generated.
 Adding the edges in a partial augmentation to G, minimizes the number of k-edge-connected components and maximizes the edge connectivity between those components.
 For details, see

 Yields: edge (tuple) – Edges that, once added to G, would cause G to become k-edge-connected.
 If partial is False, an error is raised if this is not possible.
 Otherwise, generated edges form a partial augmentation, which k-edge-connects any part of G where it is possible, and maximally connects the remaining parts.